The purpose of this site is to give you the latest information and insight into the world of female autism.

 The female autism phenotype is a presentation of autism frequently displayed by females, but also by some males, gender fluid, and afab (assigned female at birth) individuals.

 This particular presentation of autism (or set of autistic presentations) is often missed by seasoned therapists, psychologists, doctors, and even those who specialize in autism assessment and diagnosis.
-So you’re not alone and it’s not your fault.

-That said, it’s a problem we have to work hard to fix.
+It’s a problem we have to work hard to fix.
 Together.
 And the time is now.

 Individuals presenting with the female autism phenotype are frequently misdiagnosed with borderline personality disorder, bipolar disorder, or similar.
 While these conditions can co-exist, they are rare.
 Autistic females often experience co-occurring anxiety and/or depression.
 Many have long-standing PTSD.